nighterrors/_REPO-56A4F_General_/README.md

 1. Start with the [documentation](https://github.com/nighterrors/_REPO-56A4F_General_/wiki "Wiki").
 2. Look around in the [forum Q&amp;A](https://github.com/nighterrors/_REPO-56A4F_General_/discussions/categories/q-a "Discussions / Q&A").
-	1. Hopfully there's already an answer for your question.
+	1. Hopefully there's already an answer for your question.
-	2. If there isn't, but at least someone else has asked the same question, please **bump** theirs, as opening a new thread will only decrease both of y'all chanses of getting an answer.
+	2. If there isn't, but at least someone else has asked the same question, please **bump** theirs, as opening a new thread will only decrease both of y'all chances of getting an answer.
 	3. However, if your question is brand new, then by all means, open a new thread and ask away!
 Surly, someone will find a solution! - Eventually.

 ## Opening Issues

 <?>
-This applies to this temlpate too:
+This applies to this template too:
 <?/?>

 Before opening a new ticket, please [check if there's already one](https://github.com/nighterrors/_REPO-56A4F_General_/issues?q=is%3Aissue "Query all issues")!

 - Please [report bugs](https://github.com/nighterrors/_REPO-56A4F_General_/issues/new?assignees=&labels=bug&template=bug_report.md&title=%3CBUG%3E+ "Open bug report") &lt;- there!
-	- **Security issues should be reported privately to the [repository owner](https://github.com/nighterrors "Nighterror's profile")!**
+	- **Security issues should be reported privately to the [repository owner](https://github.com/nighterrors "Nighterrors' profile")!**
 		:	A repository owner may choose to publish contact info for sensitive communication on their profile, instead of putting it in every readme and it's commit history.
 For it's easier to maintain and less permanent.
 - If you have a [suggestion or idea](https://github.com/nighterrors/_REPO-56A4F_General_/issues/new?assignees=&labels=&template=suggestion.md&title=%3CIMP%3E+ "Open feature request"), do not hesitate to tell us!
 We literally thrive on feedback and especially constructive criticism!
 (No sarcasm intended.)